makerdao/mips/MIP10/mip10.md

     - Timeline: 1 week to deploy and 1 week to confirm stability
     - Feeds who do not deploy within the given timeline are given a warning.
 Given enough warnings, governance may opt to remove the Feed through MIP10c14.
 6. If on-chain changes are necessary, the actions are bundled up in the subsequent Executive Vote.

+This MIP is considered ratified once this MIP moves to Accepted status.

 ---